 All the pale people of the wall were so strange.
 I guess they had nothing better to do what with being cooped up in the wall all the time.
 She pulled my hand and I stood up and followed her out of the room.
 Again we went down black halls until we came to the hall where Kevin and I had just entered the other day.
 It had dim lights turned on in the hall.
 Roderick was there.

 “Of course.
 I need to learn as much as I can.”
-I was always ready to learn but this place was so cold and unemotional.
+I was always ready to learn but this place and its people were so cold and unemotional.

 He started walking and I stood there a second before Lisa shoved me and I followed him.
 I caught up with him before the lights went out.
 I reached out till I was touching him and then held his shoulder in the dark.
 He didn’t flinch or even seem to notice my hand.

 We entered back into the map room and there was a pile of books on the table.
 “I have work to do today.
 I was told to have you read these books today.
 Tomorrow you may ask questions of me and get one on one attention again.”

 He was standing there not looking at me and his voice monotone.
 Was something wrong with him?
 I looked at him standing beside me.
 “Is something wrong?
 Are you ok?”

 He shrugged and looked away, “My superiors said I couldn’t spend so much time teaching you.
 I needed to not allow myself to get attached since you will be leaving.
 I shouldn’t waste resources on you.
 And I was showing emotion and emotional attachment to you.
 To create distance I will be leaving you here and getting you at the end of the day.”